doctore/Spring5Microservices/README.md

 The existing three git branches are related with this microservice:

-* **master** there is only one datasource due to all applications use the same database.
+* [Archive master](https://github.com/doctore/Spring5Microservices/tree/archive/v0/master) there is only one datasource due to all applications use the same database.
-* **multi-datasource-security** every application has its own datasource, so different persistent context are defined for every one.
+* [Archive multi datasource security](https://github.com/doctore/Spring5Microservices/tree/archive/v0/multi-datasource-security) every application has its own datasource, so different persistent context are defined for every one.
-* **spring-jdbc-security** there is only one datasource but Hibernate + JPA have been replaced by Spring JDBC template to improve the performance.
+* [Archive Spring Jdbc security](https://github.com/doctore/Spring5Microservices/tree/archive/v0/spring-jdbc-security) there is only one datasource but Hibernate + JPA have been replaced by Spring JDBC template to improve the performance.

 ### pizza-service

-One pizza has several ingredients, this is the summary of the entities/DTOs included on this microservices.
-The main purpose of this microservice is the creation of an small one on which I am using the following technologies:
+One pizza has several ingredients, this is the summary of the entities/DTOs included on this microservice.
+The main purpose of this microservice is the creation of a small one on which I am using the following technologies:

 * **Hibernate** as ORM to deal with the PostgreSQL database.